 Melissa enjoys all aspects of her job, she compares it to the famous saying “Life is like a box of chocolates, you never know whatcha gonna get”.
 She starts everyday unknowing what it’ll bring, but strives to make someone’s day, whether that’s the youngest or oldest person she meets, or the 4-legged furry friend that walks through the door.
 Knowing that she put a smile on someone’s face or even made them laugh, she considers it to be a good day.

 In her spare time, Melissa enjoys spending time with family, friends, and of course her furry family; Matilda, a feisty 6 year old Shihtzu (a breed she has always hoped to have), and another Shihtzu Sarge, both of which were adopted from the Fairhaven Animal Shelter.

 Stephanie has been a member of the CVH team since March 2007.
 She works per diem.
-She has a bachelor’s degree in Veterinary Technology from Mt.
+She has a bachelor's degree in Veterinary Technology from Mt.
 Ida College and is a Certified Veterinary Technician.
-She has two dogs: Lizzi, a cairn terrier, and ACE Ventura, a two-year-old terrier mix, and Dory her cat.
+She has two dogs, ACE Ventura, a terrier mix, and Levi, a Cavalier King Charles Spaniel.
+She also has a cat named Dory.
 She enjoys spending time with her family and friends.

 Raigine began her journey at Capeway Veterinary Hospital as a student intern from Greater New Bedford Voc-Tech High School in the Medical Assistant program.
 She officially joined the staff in October 2013 as kennel help but quickly worked her way up to becoming a veterinary assistant and later a veterinary technician.
 Raigine also was a volunteer at the Forever Paws Animal Shelter, feeding and interacting with animals needing a home.